 Once the certificate has been uploaded, the certificate will show type as Local Certificate and Validated as YES.

 Now that a signed certificate has been imported into the SonicWall, it can be used for HTTPS management of SonicWall interfaces as well as for SSL-VPN.
 To set the imported certificate as the management certificate, perform the following steps

-- Navigate to Appliance | Base Settings.
+Navigate to Appliance | Base Settings.

-- Under the Web Management Settings section, select the imported certificate under Certificate Selection.
+Under the Web Management Settings section, select the imported certificate under Certificate Selection.

-- Click Accept to save the changes.
+Click Accept to save the changes.

-- When logging into the SonicWall after importing the signed certificate you may receive the following browser errors:
+When logging into the SonicWall after importing the signed certificate you may receive the following browser errors:

+CAUTION: "The security certificate was issued by a company you have not chosen to trust.
+View the certificate to determine whether you want to trust the certifying authority".
 You get this error because the issuing CA certificate is not in the certificate store of the browser.
 To resolve it, install the certificate in the certificate store of the browser.

+CAUTION: "The name on the security certificate is invalid or does not match the name of the site".
 You get this error because you are accessing the site using a different name from the certificate Common Name (CN) you entered when creating the Certificate Signing Request (CSR).
 In the above example the SonicWall is being accessed using an IP address although the CN in the certificate is SonicWall.local (see above) : You have two options to overcome this error: